fbpx

 POP is the long established Big Bike rental company in Chiang Mai.
 Normally they have the largest fleet of motorcycles, but in recent times their stock has reduced (and the quality of rental bikes are hit and miss).
 The prices reflect this though and so they are a cheaper option.

-If you damage a bike in any way, get a quote from a local mechanic or dealer and then talk to the rental company to negotiate a repair price.
+If you damage a rental bike, get a quote from a local mechanic or dealer and then talk to the rental company to negotiate a repair price.
 Having gained knowledge on what the repairs will cost gives you an advantage when negotiating with the rental company.
-I have personally never had any fuss or issue from rental companies when riding in Thailand, (aside from some poorly maintained vehicles), but better safe than sorry.

 Gear Shops in Chiang Mai